crazo7924/twrp_device_sony_shuang/README.md

 Copyright 2016 - The CyanogenMod Project
 Copyright 2017 - The LineageOS Project

 Sony Xperia E1
 ==============

-The Sony Xperia E1 (codenamed _"Shuang"_ / old codename _"falconss"_) is a low-range smartphone from Sony Mobile.
+The Sony Xperia E1 (codenamed _"shuang"_ / old codename _"falconss"_) is a low-range smartphone from Sony Mobile.

 It was released on January 2014.